akrzemi1/__sandbox__/papers/contract_related_issues.md

 The other position, is that axiom-level CCSes, unlike other CSS-es do not express expectations (something we need but cannot be sure about), but declare program-wide "absolute truths" that compiler is allowed to take for granted: they enable UB-based optimizations and are not allowed to be checked.
 This position is backed by the fact that preprocessing token `axiom` spells the same as the notion of an axiom in mathematics.
 This position precludes defining preconditions like `is_reachable()` described above.

-The current WD technically accommodates two positions but this is a superficial unification.
+The current [[WD]][1] technically accommodates two positions but this is a superficial unification.
 Programmers and tool writers will need to be given instructions how to use axiom-level CCSes.
 And if they are given contradictory guidance this will create a fracture in the community even though the International Standard clearly defines what happens under each mode with axiom-level CCSes.
 This is because the use of CSS-es is beyond what the IS can describe (like static analysis tools).

 The consensus regarding the two positions needs to be reached even if it is not expressed directly in the IS.
 It can be used as a basis for applying fixes and future modifications to contracts.
 For instance, the solution in P1290R1 takes the direction of the second position.
 It adds a new semantic distinction between axiom-level CCSes and other CCSes: the former are allowed to be used for UB-based optimizations under one mode, whereas other levels of CSS-es are not allowed for UB-based optimizations under any defined mode.
 This distinction is illogical if we assume the first position (where axiom-level CCS-es differ only in the guarantee that they will never be run-time evaluated).
 But it makes perfect sense if we assume the second position.